|COMPUTER SCIENCE: COURSES |

 This focus of this course is on the algorithmic issues in geometry and its various applications.
 Topics include: basic geometric algorithms pertaining to construction of convex hull, Voronoi diagram, triangulations, and other constructions of a point set; construction of the arrangement of a set of lines and its connection with the Voronoi diagram; applications of fundamental algorithms in areas such as computer graphics, robotics and geographical information processing.

-The purpose of this course is to present a representative sample of computational problems in molecular biology, bioinformatics, genomics and proteomics and efficient algorithms to solve them.
-Topics may include: molecular biology, sequence alignment, genomics database, protein structure protein interaction, phylogenetic analysis, RNA structure, gene regulation, functional genomics, microarrays .
-Student will be required to investigate selected problems/methods in computational biology and bioinformatics.
+This introductory course discusses the development and use of computer science techniques to help solve problems in molecular biology.
+The purpose is to present a representative sample of computational problems in molecular biology and some of the efficient algorithms that have been proposed to solve them.
+Topics include: sequence comparisons, database search, DNA fragments assembly, DNA mapping, phylogenetic trees, genome rearrangements, molecular structure prediction, DNA computing.
+Student will be required to investigate selected problems/methods in computational biology.
 (Prerequisite: B.Sc.
 (Hons., Computer Science) or permission of instructor.)

 60-560.
 Advanced Computer Architecture